VideoCoF: Unified Video Editing with Temporal Reasoner: Related Work

 \section{Related Work}

-\textbf{Video Editing Methods.} Early training-free video editing methods \citep{tuneavideo,fatezero} used inversion and consistency techniques (e.g., attention manipulation \citep{fatezero} or optical flow \citep{cong2024flatten}) but often lack precise control and struggle with complex edits.
-Data-driven, training-based methods \citep{instructpix2pix, insv2v} have become the focus, offering higher quality and edit diversity.
-A concurrent line of research \citep{yu2025veggie, univideo, instructx} integrates MLLMs to guide the editing process, though this adds significant training and inference cost, which our pure VDM approach avoids.
+\textbf{Video Editing Methods.} Early training-free video editing methods \citep{tuneavideo,fatezero,geyer2023tokenflow,yang2024eva,chen2025contextflow,long2025follow} rely on inversion and consistency techniques, but often lack precise control and struggle with complex edits.
+Recent training-based methods \citep{instructpix2pix, insv2v, cai2025omnivcus, liu2025generative, ma2025followyourmotion, shen2025follow} have become the dominant paradigm, offering higher quality and edit diversity.
+Meanwhile, concurrent works \citep{yu2025veggie,univideo,instructx,liu2025tuna,lin2025exploring} integrate MLLMs to guide the editing process, though this adds significant training and inference cost, which our pure VDM approach avoids.

 \textbf{In-Context Video Editing.} Recently, in-context learning (ICL) has emerged as a promising paradigm for unified editing \citep{zhang2025context,fulldit,omnigen}.
 Methods like UNIC \cite{unic} and ICVE \citep{icve} concatenate video conditions along the temporal axis to perform ICL.
 However, these methods are often limited by mask requirements \citep{unic} or, as we identify, suffer from fundamental issues with editing accuracy and a lack of length extrapolation due to their naive temporal concatenation.
 While EditVerse \citep{editverse} also explored unified in-context learning, it was built on a LLaMA-style DiT backbone, whereas our work explores these capabilities within a standard video diffusion transformer.